reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 $ docker build -t domain-registry .
 $ docker run -e STORAGE_TYPE=CASSANDRA -e CONTACT_POINTS_IPS=IP1,...,IPn -e EXPIRES=3600 -p 4568:4567 domain-registry
 ```
 The environment variable CONTACT\_POINTS\_IPS comprises a set of IP addresses belonging to some database nodes.
 The Domain Registry server will use these IP's to discover and establish a connection with the database.
-The server will only use one IP, but providing the client more IPs will increase the chance for the client to continue to work with the database in case of node failures.
+The server will only use one IP, but providing the client with more IPs will increase the chance for the client to continue to work with the database in case of node failures.

 When executing the _docker run_ command, if something like this appear, it means that the client successfully connected with the database cluster.